-We will continue to work with our existing sporting codes to ensure high quality sports offerings are available and to put on additional events where available.
+We will continue to workwith our existing sporting codes to ensure high quality sports offerings are available and to put on additional events where available.

 We will support the NZ Rugby League in their efforts to secure an additional NRL franchise based in Wellington.
-We will also work with the Bulldogs to secure a further contract to play an annual game in Wellington.